 Euphrosyne and Smaragdos

-She spent 38 years there, in a solitary cell.
-Perhaps, when she decided to go there, it didn’t occur to her that her father would continue coming to the monastery as he always had.
-He went there, perhaps, even more often than he had in the past, to seek guidance and comfort after her disappearance.
+Smaragdos spent 38 years there, in a solitary cell.
+Perhaps, when he decided to go that particular monastery, which he had spent so much time at and loved so dearly, it didn’t occur to him that his father would continue coming to the monastery as he always had.
+He went there, perhaps, even more often than he had in the past, to seek guidance and comfort after Euphrosyne disappeared.

 As Smaragdos’s reputation for wisdom and piety grew, the other monks strove to be like him.
 And after some time, the abbot began sending Euphrosyne’s father to the eunuch Smaragdos, for consolation and spiritual guidance.

-When Euphrosyne knew that her death was near, she finally told her father who she was.
-She asked that he prepare her body for burial.
+When Smaragdos knew that his death was near, he finally told his father that he was Euphrosyne.
+Euphrosyne asked her father to be the one to prepare her body for burial.
 When she died, he did as she asked.
 Then he gave away all his wealth and came to the monastery as a monk.
 He lived in the cell that had belonged to the eunuch Smaragdos, laboring for ten years until his own death.

 17 essential picture books for Orthodox Christian kids: If you’re looking for picture books that include stories about Orthodox Christian people and traditions, you’ll find them on this list.